sensu/sensu-docs/content/sensu-go/6.5/api/other/auth.md

 ### Example {#authtest-get-example}

-In the following example, querying the `/auth/test` API endpoint with a given username and password returns an HTTP `200 OK` response, indicating that the credentials are valid.
+In the following example, querying the `/auth/test` API endpoint with a given username and password should return an `HTTP/1.1 200 OK` response, indicating that the credentials are valid:

 {{< code shell >}}
 curl -X GET \
 http://127.0.0.1:8080/auth/test \
 -u myusername:mypassword

-HTTP/1.1 200 OK
 {{< /code >}}

 ### API Specification {#authtest-get-specification}